jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/2- Elixir Basics.md

 This is good!
 That means it's working.

-> Pdf readers: I realize that the code sometimes goes outside the block.
-If you have used markdown -> LaTeX -> PDF before with pandoc and have a solution, please contact me: personal.bilesjeffrey@gmail.com.

 Now you can type Elixir code in and it'll run right there (after you hit the Enter key).

 ```bash